 Loc8 and SARUAV are Windows-only tools.

-Eagle Eyes Scan, the tool from Eagle Eyes for scanning through recorded images and video, is available for MacOS and Windows.
+Eagle Eyes Scan, the tool from Eagle Eyes for scanning through recorded images and video,

 Eagle Eyes Pilot, the tool from Eagle Eyes for piloting drones is available for Android devices